ONLYOFFICE/docspace-api-sdk-kotlin/docs/PeopleProfilesApi.md

 <a id="getProfileByEmail"></a>
 # **getProfileByEmail**
-> EmployeeFullWrapper getProfileByEmail (kotlin.String email, kotlin.String culture)
+> EmployeeFullWrapper getProfileByEmail (kotlin.String email, kotlin.String encemail, kotlin.String culture)

 Returns the detailed information about a profile of the user with the email specified in the request.